XK4MiLX/zelnode/README.md

   - Output TX ID
   - Output Index

-You can get that date from ZelCore
+You can get that dates from ZelCore
 ![screen1](https://raw.githubusercontent.com/XK4MiLX/zelnode/master/image/pic03.jpg)

 If everything was fine u will see